 “From a TCM perspective, it is a tonic to boost kidney function, enhance yang energy, improve lung health, alleviate chronic cough, and breathlessness.
 From a modern pharmacological and nutritional science perspective, it is potentially anti-ageing and anti-tumour, effective in managing type 2 diabetes, improving heart health, and helping to reduce inflammation,” explains physician Yew.

-Before we deep dive into Cordyceps’ benefits, it’s important to note that you should not think of this TCM as a cure-all for different health problems.
+Before we deep dive into the benefits of Cordyceps, it’s important to note that you should not think of this TCM as a cure-all for different health problems.
 Rather, you can consider it to be a supplement that can help to improve your overall well-being.

 Though, people with too much yang in the body should refrain from using Cordyceps.
 Symptoms of too much yang include restlessness, insomnia, frequent thirst, constipation, and fast pulse.
 It is also best to avoid the use of Cordyceps at least one week before undergoing an invasive surgical procedure, as several studies have found that the fungi contain blood-thinning bioactive components.
 In the same way, people with blood disorders or who are on blood-thinning medications should consult both a medical doctor and TCM physician to ascertain their suitability for Cordyceps consumption.
 Let’s gain a better understanding of this “Himalayan Gold”!